 4. Bovie: Use the bovie to touch the Debakey forceps used to coagulate vessels.
 Always check to make sure the instruments are not touching skin, as it will cause a burn.
-Return bovie to holster after using it.
+Return the bovie to the holster after using it.